till-s/kicad-dicebug/README.md

 ### Assembly

-Nothing special here; I have a bunch of tweezers that I lend the kids so they can work in parallel.
+Nothing special here; I have a bunch of tweezers that I lend to the kids so that they can work in parallel.
 Usually a kid's eyesight is good enough to see the 805 parts perfectly.
 Adults may need glasses.

-Spend some time on the internet if you have never done this; there are many resources available.
+Spend some time on the internet if you have never done this; there are many resources available that teach how to harness SMT.

 Obvously, you only install the battery into the holder after soldering the board.